 10. Foster an atmosphere of laughter in your home.
 Look for ways to laugh together.

-11. Try not to make sudden major changes without discussion, giving him time to adjust.
+11. Try not to make sudden major changes without discussion, giving time to adjust.

-12. When you go out on a date together don’t bring up problems—have fun instead.
+12. When you go out on a date together don’t bring up problems.
+Have FUN!

-13. Focus on what he’s doing right, instead of focusing so often on the negatives.
+13. Focus on what he’s doing right, instead of mainly focusing on the negatives.

 14. Show interest in what he feels is important in life.